Hnish009/Contextualized-human-understating-drinking-and-eating-patterns/.github/README.md

-# Chudai: Contextualized Human Understanding for Drinks and Eating Pattern
+# Contextualized Human Understanding for Drinks and Eating Pattern

 An AI-powered drink suggestion system that detects a person's age and mood from their face, then suggests a personalized drink ratio.